-"It's very obviously retaliation, believable or not.
+"It's very obviously retaliation.
 We can't just discount these things anymore.
 I mean, what with all those mad Alien invaders, massive unexplained activity, and whatnot.
-Who's to say kids these days can't do these things?" she insisted.
-"Anyway, that's not even taking into account Doctor Tyler's proclivity toward unusual trouble, which has undoubtedly affected his son.
+I'm not surprised to see kids able to do odd things, too.
+And your son isn't the first to have done something like this," she insisted.
+"Anyway, that's not even taking into account Doctor Tyler's proclivity toward unusual trouble, which has undoubtedly affected Mr Tyler.
 Don't think I've forgotten the incident with the purple polka-dot virus."

 Rose and the Doctor shared a guilty look, and the deputy head teacher smiled at them both gently.
 She shook her head apologetically.

 "I'm sorry for shouting, Mr Tyler," she said softly, directing the words at Harry.

 "Believe you me, I shall be speaking with Mrs Anderson about her behaviour as well, but we have a no-tolerance policy for any sort of fighting here.
 That applies to turning teachers' hair blue and pushing boys without touching them.
 Also, not once did you deny doing it, love."

 She leaned back against the edge of her desk and crossed her arms over her chest.
 The tidy lapels of her blazer puckered a little under the restriction, and her face took on a stern cast.

 "Doctor and Mrs Tyler, we've no choice but to put Mr Tyler on a mandatory two day suspension.
 I will be discussing Mr Dursley's behaviour with his parents shortly.
 Rest assured, he's getting a far harsher punishment."